 Encouraging new understanding and appreciation for identity, diversity, and acceptance.

-HISTORY AND MISSION
+HISTORY & MISSION

-Our Mission: The Museum of the Southern Jewish Experience explores the many ways that Jews in the American South influenced and were influenced by the distinct cultural heritage of their new homes.
+The Museum of the Southern Jewish Experience explores the many ways that Jews in the American South influenced and were influenced by the distinct cultural heritage of their new homes.
 Through exhibits, collections and programs focused on the unique and remarkable history of Southern Jews, the Museum encourages new understanding and appreciation for identity, diversity, and acceptance.

-In 2000, the original Museum of the Southern Jewish Experience expanded its mission and became a subsidiary project of the Goldring/Woldenberg Institute of Southern Jewish Life (ISJL).
-In addition to maintaining the Museum and preserving historical documents and artifacts, the other divisions of the ISJL, based in Jackson, MS, work to provide Judaic services and cultural programs to Jewish communities across a thirteen state Southern region.
+In 2000, the Museum expanded its mission to become the Goldring/Woldenberg Institute of Southern Jewish Life (ISJL).
+In addition to maintaining the Museum and preserving historical documents and artifacts, the Jackson, MS, based ISJL, works to provide Judaic services and cultural programs to Jewish communities across a thirteen state Southern region.

 Yes and no. The original Museum of the Southern Jewish Experience, which was established in 1986 at Jacobs Camp, in Utica, MS, was shuttered in 2012.
 While it served as a wonderful teaching tool for summer campers and as a repository for artifacts from disappearing Southern Jewish communities, its location made it difficult for the public to visit.

 The original Museum actually gave birth to what is now the Institute of Southern Jewish Life.
 But as the ISJL mission broadened and diverged from the Museum, a decision was made to separate into two entities, each with its own management, boards, and funding.
-The MSJE and ISJL will continue to work cooperatively on certain projects, and they will promote cooperation using some cross-board representation.
+The MSJE and ISJL continue to work cooperatively on certain projects, and promote cooperation using some cross-board representation.
 The MSJE is a new Louisiana non-profit corporation.
 Gifts to the MSJE will be used only to support the capital needs and operating expenses of the Museum and to deliver on its mission.

 A planning committee looked at several cities across the South.
 The qualifications they were seeking included a city with a vibrant Jewish population, one with a healthy tourism economy, and one that did not already have a Jewish-themed museum or other cultural attraction.
 New Orleans fit the bill to a tee.
 Tulane University’s strong Jewish student population and growing Jewish Studies program adds exciting opportunities for research, internships, and reunions for students, faculty, and alumni alike.